OpenCilk/infrastructure/INSTALLING.md

 ### Quick start

+Typically, the following three steps should suffice to build OpenCilk from source on a compatible system with prerequisite software installed.

-Clone the OpenCilk infrastructure repository:
+1. Clone the OpenCilk infrastructure repository:

-    git clone -b opencilk/v2.0-rc2 https://github.com/OpenCilk/infrastructure
+    git clone -b opencilk/v2.0 https://github.com/OpenCilk/infrastructure

-Run the following script to get the OpenCilk source code:
+2. Run the following script to get the OpenCilk source code:

     infrastructure/tools/get $(pwd)/opencilk

-Then run the following script to build OpenCilk:
+3. Then run the following script to build OpenCilk:

     infrastructure/tools/build $(pwd)/opencilk $(pwd)/build